frederic-perez/AmE-dictionary/data/idioms.md

 __(a little/bit) rough around the edge__
+__(a) good sport__ Someone who can accept a loss in a competition or can accept being the butt of a joke. _Bob is usually a good sport, but this time he didn’t seem to appreciate your joke._
 __(all) kidding aside__ In all seriousness; being frank for a moment.
 __(Are) you kidding (me)?__
 __(as) mad as a wet hen__ Enraged; extremely or inconsolably angry. _My dad was mad as a wet hen after I crashed his car._